 Oversight of progress and performance in delivering agreed plans and Activities.

 Nomination of expert panels to provide a scientific evaluation, when necessary.

+Nomination of working groups which, for example, implement approved plans and decisions of the CB or prepare proposals for decisions to be made by the CB.

 Approval of the accession of new Party to the consortium.